alies-dev/laravel-supabase-flysystem/README.md

     ]
 ]);

-// Get a signed URL with download option
+// Get a signed URL with a download option
 $downloadUrl = Storage::disk('supabase')->url('path/to/file.jpg', [
-    'download' => true
+    'download' => true,
 ]);
 ```